Output Formats #

 Cloud destinations (S3, Snowflake, lakehouse) #

-For shipping data to cloud destinations or lakehouse formats (Snowflake, Delta, Iceberg), Litmus does not ship a built-in transport in the current release — design with real requirements is deferred to a future release.
+For shipping data to cloud destinations or lakehouse formats (Snowflake, Delta, Iceberg), Litmus does not ship a built-in transport in the current release.
 The parquet files in runs/ are the contract.
 Consumers run their own pipeline:

 - DuckDB / Polars / Pandas: read directly from

-data/runs/{date}/*.parquetwithrecord_typefiltering. - Snowflake / Databricks / Trino-Iceberg: copy parquets to your storage layer and ingest with an
+data/runs/{date}/*.parquet.
+Rows are typed byrecord_type(run/step/vector); measurements are nested under the vector rows, soUNNEST(measurements)to flatten them. - Snowflake / Databricks / Trino-Iceberg: copy parquets to your storage layer and ingest with a

 Canonical recipes — see Lakehouse Import.